 Five step guide to write Ethnography for students

 Ethnography is a branch of science that studies the life, culture, beliefs, and communities of a particular ethnic group of inhabitants.
 Ethnography sound fascinating on paper and is even more fascinating in reality, which is why many students are excited to be tasked with writing an ethnography paper for their History, Social Studies, or Anthropology class.
 However, an ethnography paper isn’t an easy task at all, because there are so many sides to any ethnographic concept that you need to take into account when working on a paper.
-Luckily, with our 5 tips, you will effortlessly ace this challenge!
+Luckily, with our 5 tips, every student who says “I don’t know how to write my paper” will ace this challenge!

 The easiest way to make sure your writing goes smoothly and brings good results is to choose the right topic.
 Often students are given ethnography paper topics by their professors, but if you have any say in deciding what to write about, we recommend picking a topic that you’re either familiar with and passionate about or a topic that you’ve never worked with but that has captivated you from the start.
 It can be a whole group of people or even just an idea – as long as it provokes your thoughts and stimulates you to do more research that will then be turned into a quality ethnography paper.

 Choosing a topic for your paper is important, but you can’t write a several-page paper on a topic that is too broad.
 To write a good paper, you need to significantly narrow down your topic to a single thesis that will serve as the basis for your whole work.

 Another common concept for writing an ethnography paper is often referred to as the guiding question.
 Ideally, you should set the guiding question after doing the research and use the thesis of the paper to answer that question.
 These two concepts will help you focus better on the subject of your work without getting distracted by minor issues.